moonlight-mod/moonlight-mod.github.io/src/content/docs/dev/project-structure.md

 ## Package manager

 moonlight is split into a [pnpm workspace](https://pnpm.io/workspaces), with multiple packages inside of it.
-The minimum version required is pnpm 9, but [we plan to upgrade](https://github.com/moonlight-mod/moonlight/issues/223) in the future.
+The minimum version required is pnpm 10.

 Each package contains a `package.json` and a `tsconfig.json`.
 Most packages will simply reference the `tsconfig.json` at the root of the project, but packages like [`types`](#types) need their own independent copy.